OwlRepo/DogeNotes/README.md

-# noteify
+# DogeNotes

-A new Flutter project.
+A new Flutter note taking app project inspired by DogeHouse of Ben Awad.

 ## Getting Started